 Prof. Smetana will be accepting applications for graduate students for the 2017-18 academic year.

-Professor Smetana's research interests include social-cognitive development, including moral and social reasoning and development; adolescent-parent relationships and development in cultural contexts; parenting and development of parenting beliefs.
+Professor Smetana's research examines adolescent-parent relationships and development in cultural contexts; children's moral and social reasoning; and development of parenting beliefs.

 My current research focuses on three areas:

 (a) adolescent-parent relationships and adolescent development in different cultural contexts.
 We are currently conducting several studies of disclosure and nondisclosure in adolescent-parent relationships.
 We are focusing on adolescents' strategies for managing information about their everyday activities and parents' strategies for remaining informed about what their adolescents are doing;

 (b) the development of young children's moral and social knowledge, including the development of and conceptual distinctions between children's understanding of moral and social- conventional rules and transgressions, relationships among social knowledge, affect, and behavior, and contextual influences on social and moral judgments; and

 (c) parents' parenting beliefs and their relationships to parenting practices and child outcomes.